Instanton confinement-deconfinement transitions: The stability of pseudogap phases and topological order: Thermodynamic distinction between confined and deconfined phases

+Most modern works address the charge or monopole confinement by calculating the renormalization of a bare interaction potential without considering the possibility of losing the infra-red convergence of the partition function.
+This might not be a problem for the typical studied cases of non-confining potentials and logarithmic potentials in no more than three dimensions \cite{Sudbo2002, Sudbo2004, Herbut2003, Herbut2004, Heydeman2023}.
+However, it definitely becomes a problem when perturbative renormalization group arguments are generalized to confining potentials.
+The main technical distinction of this work from prior literature is the systematic exposure of infra-red divergences in Sections \ref{secNonConf} and \ref{secLog}, and the proposal of a remedy for confining potentials in Section \ref{secConf}.

+Instanton interaction potentials which vanish at large distances are regarded as naively non-confining.
+As expected \cite{Kosterlitz1977}, we find that the Coulomb and weaker potentials cannot confine instantons in any $D$ dimensions at any temperature.
+The employed perturbative renormalization group method breaks down for stronger non-confining potentials due to the emergence of couplings which introduce an infra-red divergence.
+This could indicate renormalization into confining potentials, but must be verified with different approaches.

-The main RG extension in this work is an exact functional treatment of confining potentials.
-We will show that potentials which are asymptotically free and more confining than the logarithm generally induce instanton confinement below a finite critical temperature.
-Confining potentials which are singular at the origin, such as the logarithm, will be considered not asymptotically free.
+We show that infra-red divergences have a universal resolution in the emergence of exclusive confining interactions: instantons become connected by ``flux tubes'' and interact with only one partner of opposite charge, like quarks in mesons.
+This can be analyzed with an exact real-space renormalization group.
+We find that exclusive potentials which are asymptotically free and more confining than the logarithm generally induce instanton confinement below a finite critical temperature.
+Exclusive confining potentials which are singular at the origin, such as the logarithm, are considered not asymptotically free.
 They stabilize a different fixed point, with deconfined but suppressed instantons at zero temperature and no finite temperature transition.
-By contrast, potentials which vanish at large distances are regarded as naively non-confining.
-We find that the Coulomb \cite{Kosterlitz1977} and weaker potentials cannot confine the instantons in any $D$ dimensions at any temperature.
-The employed perturbative RG method breaks down for stronger non-confining potentials, but indicates their functional flow into confining forms.